ColleagueRiley/Clipboard-Copy-Paste/README.md

     const XSelectionRequestEvent* request = &event.xselectionrequest;
 ```

 At the end of the SelectionNotify event, a response will be sent back to the requester.
-The structure should be created here and it will be modified depending on the request data.
+The structure should be created here and modified depending on the request data.

 ```c
 	XEvent reply = { SelectionNotify };
 	reply.xselection.property = 0;
 ```

-The first target we will handle is `TARGETS`, this is when the requestor wants to know what targets are supported.
+The first target we will handle is `TARGETS` when the requestor wants to know which targets are supported.

 ```c
 	if (request->target == TARGETS) {